How to Use This Guide

 In the description on each sign, one key word is underlined.
 Write the underlined word next to the corresponding sign number on the “Centennial Trail Key Words” pages at the back of this guide.
 This guide also contains more detailed information about each site.

-Those who reach the Brave, Warrior or Chief level will be eligible to purchase a commemorative centennial coin ($5).
+Those who reach 50 or more sites will be eligible to obtain a commemorative centennial coin ($5 donation).

 Once you have reached one of these levels, stop by the W.C.
 Moorhead Museum.
-We will verify the list of key words and will have the commemorative coins available for purchase.
+We will verify the list of key words and will have the commemorative coins available.

 We will post any additional information regarding the Centennial Trail, including areas that may be inaccessible due to flooding, on our website at http://tuscazoar.org/centtrail/.